 Access to Desirable Locations

 Most of the time, leasing a property offers you the opportunity to be in a more desirable area than you would in an owner-occupied building.
-Because substantial development has typically already occured in these more desirable areas, the values of available buildings or land are going to be higher, often times pricing out potential owner-occupants.
+Because substantial development has typically already occurred in these more desirable areas, the values of available buildings or land are going to be higher, often times pricing out potential owner-occupants.

 Additionally, owner-occupants typically need buildings that are smaller than traditional multi-tenant buildings, which are often 100,000 sf or larger.
 There are far fewer small buildings to choose from that currently exist in the market.
 When considering purchasing land to build your building, it is important to know that land prices are based on the assumption that the purchaser will be constructing the largest building permitted per city zoning.
 This maximum size is often much larger than a particular user might need, thus making it unaffordable.